 In addition to incorporating the wonderful tradition of repertoire, hymnody, and accompaniment, the organ will make possible a number of new initiatives (and revisiting of old ones) in the area of Concert Ministries and may include such events as choral and instrumental performances, organ recitals and demonstrations, School show-and-tells (field days entitled "pedals and pizza") or other children's programs such as Christmas Pageants or a special program for All Souls Day (Halloween), hymn sings, a joint event of the Cleveland Chapters of the American Guild of Organists (AGO) and the National Pastoral Musicians Association (NPM), or services to other important events throughout the Liturgical Year.
 Stay tuned as we move forward with this exciting new project!

-Please also check out Patrick's Recordings and Musings where our Director of Music will keep you informed on his latest as well as other fun topics related to the musical arts, some of which will relate directly to the organ while others may relate to broader musical issues in dialogue with what we do at SJA.
+Please also check out Patrick's Musings, Music Blog/Links, and Recordings below where our Director of Music will keep you informed on his latest as well as other fun topics related to the musical arts, some of which will relate directly to the organ while others may relate to broader musical issues in dialogue with what we do at SJA.